 While the world focuses on the pandemic, another public-health crisis is brewing: antibiotic resistance.
-According to the UN, illnesses that are resistant to human medications could cause up to 10 million deaths a year by 2050 — that’s three times as many as were caused by Covid-19 in 2020.
+According to the United Nations, illnesses that are resistant to human medications could cause up to 10 million deaths a year by 2050.
 And our beloved dogs’ food could be contributing to the crisis.

 Testing Dog Food for Dangerous Bacteria